jhudsl/OLD_Cancer_informatics_for_PIs/docs/03-computing.md

 # Computing for Cancer Research

-The main objectives of this tutorial are to:
-1) Help you evaluate different computing platforms
-2) Discuss the state of “Cloud” computing
-3) Describe the key parts of a computer
+To afford you the best opportunity to perform the informatics research that you would like, it is useful to become familiar with computing options and costs.
+This course aims to provide research leaders with some guidance about making decisions for computing hardware and software.
+It will also describe the benefits and drawbacks of local and "Cloud" computing, as well as the associated costs of each.

-## Local and Cloud Computing
+## Choosing a Computing Platform

+In order to accomplish computational work, you will require a computing platform.
+A computing platform, is all the [hardware](https://simple.wikipedia.org/wiki/Computer_hardware) (the physical parts of your computing platform) and [software](https://simple.wikipedia.org/wiki/Software) (the code that tells the computing platform how to function) necessary to create the environment in which you can perform your computational work.

-Finding the **"right"** computing platform depends on many different considerations.
+Finding the **"right"** [computing platform](https://en.wikipedia.org/wiki/Computing_platform) depends on many different considerations.

-Important questions to ask are:
+### Important questions

+Asking yourself and your research team these questions can help you find the right computing platform:

 1) Do I need a [graphical interface](https://www.omnisci.com/technical-glossary/graphical-user-interface), a [command line interface](https://searchwindowsserver.techtarget.com/definition/command-line-interface-CLI), or both?